William Tharp

-William Tharp (November 27, 1803 – January 9, 1865) was an American farmer and politician from Milford in Kent County, Delaware.
+William Tharp (November 27, 1803 – January 9, 1865) was an American politician from Milford in Kent County, Delaware.
 He was a member of the Democratic Party, who served in the Delaware General Assembly and as Governor of Delaware.

 Early life and family

 Tharp was born in Farmington, Delaware, the son of James and Eunice Fleming Tharp.
 His great grandfather had settled near Frankford, Delaware in 1735.
 His father died in 1829 and he married Mary A. Johnson about the same time.
 They had five children: Ruth, Mary Elizabeth, Martina, Williamina, and Ann Purnell.
 Through his wife he inherited his first home on U.S. Highway 13 at Farmington, and began the accumulation of a considerable amount of farmland which he managed for the rest of his life.
 That home, known as the Tharp House, was listed on the National Register of Historic Places in 1973.
 When he was elected governor in 1847, the family moved to Milford and lived at the northeast corner of Church and Front Streets.
 They were members of the Presbyterian Church and among the organizers of a new congregation in Milford in 1849.